Master in International Business

 If the class fails to commence due to low take-up rate, applicants will be informed within one month before programme commencement.

 All fees inclusive of prevailing GST and exclude textbook and course materials.
-Fees are valid for 2018 intake and assume that students complete the programme in two years.

 Average teacher-student ratio – 1:40

 Generally, students will be assessed by the following: